tymyrddin/purple/source/docs/workshops/threat-modelling.md

 did.
 Run as a workshop rather than a solo analyst's write-up, it does what the solo version cannot: it builds a shared picture across the people who operate the system, the people who built it, and the people responsible for defending it, and it surfaces the disagreements and blank spots that mark where the real work is.
-The full process lives in [its own section](../threat-modelling/choreography.md); what follows is where it sits among the analytical processes.
+The full process lives in [threat modelling choreography](../threat-modelling/choreography.md); the question here is where it sits among the analytical processes.

 A threat model is a model, accurate at the moment it is drawn and drifting from then on.
 It encodes assumptions about who the adversaries are, what they want, and which paths are open to them, and a model left